roleoroleo/yi-hack-Allwinner-v2/unbrick/README.md

 In this case, you have to use a different file: for example you can use "factory" if you have previously used "hacked" and vice versa (see below).

+In the "hacked" version I added a random file to force the hash to change.

 ## How to use